Reviews11 min read

 Is CyberGhost VPN safe to use in 2026?

 Yes.
 AES-256 encryption, a Deloitte-audited no-logs policy, and quarterly transparency reports put it well ahead of most competitors on accountability.
-The one caveat is the Kape Technologies parent company history — but CyberGhost's own track record is clean and well-documented.
+The main caveat is Kape Technologies as the parent company — but CyberGhost's own track record is spotless and well-documented.

 Does CyberGhost work with Netflix?

-Yes — and it's genuinely one of the better options for this use case.
-CyberGhost maintains dedicated servers labeled specifically for Netflix US, Netflix UK, and other regional libraries.
-In testing through early 2026, these servers have worked consistently.
-The labeled server system removes basically all the trial-and-error frustration you'd get with other VPNs.
+Yes — and it's genuinely one of the easier options for this.
+CyberGhost maintains dedicated servers specifically labeled for Netflix US, Netflix UK, and other regional versions.
+Through early 2026, these servers have worked without issues.
+The labeled system basically removes all the frustration you'd normally get with other VPNs.

 Does CyberGhost VPN work in China?

-No, not reliably.
-CyberGhost doesn't have strong enough obfuscation to bypass China's Great Firewall.
-Full stop — if you're traveling to or living in China, get ExpressVPN or Astrill instead.
+No, not dependably.
+CyberGhost doesn't have the obfuscation muscle to get past China's Great Firewall.
+If you're traveling to or living in China, grab ExpressVPN or Astrill instead.

 What's the best CyberGhost VPN plan to buy?

 The 2-year plan at around $2.03/month.
-It's not even close.
-It also comes with the 45-day money-back guarantee, so you have plenty of time to make sure it meets your needs.
-Avoid the monthly plan unless you genuinely only need it for a week or two.
+It's not even a close call.
+Plus you get the 45-day money-back guarantee, so you have plenty of time to make sure it fits your needs.
+Skip the monthly plan unless you genuinely only need it for a week or two.

 How many devices can I connect simultaneously?

-Up to 7 devices on a single account.
-That covers most households and small teams comfortably.
-If you need unlimited simultaneous connections, Surfshark is worth a look.
+Up to 7 at once.
+That handles most households and small teams without issue.
+If you need unlimited simultaneous connections, Surfshark's worth looking at.

 Is there a free version of CyberGhost?

-Not really — there's a 24-hour desktop trial, but it's extremely limited.
-No permanent free tier exists.
-Your real "try before you buy" option is the 45-day money-back guarantee on long-term plans, which is honestly a better deal than most free tiers anyway.
+Not really — there's a 24-hour desktop trial, but it's pretty bare-bones.
+No actual free tier.
+Your real "test drive" option is the 45-day money-back guarantee on long-term plans, which is honestly better than what most free tiers give you anyway.